bassimeledath/bizkit/README.md

 # bizkit

 bizkit is a Python package to help streamlining business analytics data mining tasks.
-This package provides methods for market basket analysis, anomaly detection, customer survival analysis, customer clustering, and uplifting analysis.
+This package provides methods for market basket analysis, anomaly detection, time-to-event analysis, customer clustering, and uplifting analysis.
 Implemented algorithms include mlxtend.apriori, sklearn.IsolationForest, lifelines.KaplanMeierFitter, [], and []. bizkit focuses on ease of use by providing a well-documented and consistent interface.
 The results are visualized via bokeh library, d3fgraph library, and [].

 # Reference